amanbhatt97/SMS-Spam-Classifier/README.md

 ## Description

-The **SMS-Spam-Classifier** is implemented as a Streamlit web application.
+The **SMS Spam Classifier** is a web application developed with Streamlit, a Python library for creating interactive and data-driven web applications.
+It aims to assist users in determining whether a given SMS message is likely to be spam or not.

 ## Technologies Used